Teach Google Home how to pronounce your name

 A common problem among all voice assistant services, though some are better than others, is how unnatural and robotic they sound.
 And the pronunciation of certain words, especially names, can be quite jarring.

-If you have an uncommon name and Google Assistant has trouble pronouncing it, there are two ways to fix how your Google Home speaker addresses you.
+If you have an uncommon name and Google Assistant has trouble pronouncing it, there are two ways to fix how it addresses you.
 You can either give yourself a nickname or teach it the correct pronunciation.

 Set a nickname